openfheorg/openfhe-development/docs/assets/sphinx_rsts/intro/installation/cmake_in_openfhe.rst

 Command Line Options
 ^^^^^^^^^^^^^^^^^^^^^
 There are a large number of CMake command line options.
-Most important for our purposes here is the -D option, which allows variables to be set, cached, and used in constructing the Makefile and making PALISADE.
+Most important for our purposes here is the -D option, which allows variables to be set, cached, and used in constructing the Makefile and making OpenFHE.

 Combining multiple CMake flags
 **********************************